-Women's Addiction Recovery Manor - experienced had impacts outside of jails.
-Some cities in the region a decrease in residents sent from the courts.
+inmates, leading to lower jail numbers as state voting, that was not the case in 2020.
+No-excuse a decrease in residents sent from the courts.
 To rely on inmate labor to do their upkeep, such as comply with social distancing guidelines, there mowing parks and around city hall.
 Cities instead was also a decrease in the allowed capacity of these hired private individuals to do the work, or in some

-Kentucky Prisons COVID 9-19 Data
+Kentucky Prisons COVID)-19 Data

 Total Staff Cases 1,111

-Total Staff Deaths Total Inmate Cases 7.909
+Total Staff Deaths 5

+Total Inmate Cases 7,909

 Total Inmate Deaths 48

 https://corrections.ky.gov/Facilities